 - Legal obligation - the processing is necessary for you to comply with the law (excluding contractual obligations, covered above)

 - Vital interests - the processing is necessary to protect someone's life

 - Public task - the process is necessary for you to perform a task in the public interest or for your official functions, and the task or function has a clear basis in law

 - Legitimate interests - the process is necessary for your legitimate interests or those of a third party, unless there is a good reason to protect the individual's personal data which overrides those legitimate interests

 In a nutshell, you should only collect the minimum of personal information you need, for a legitimate purpose, and only retain it for the duration it is absolutely required.

 - Information Commissioner's Office - Guide to the UK General Data Protection Regulation

 - GDPR for Dummies by Suzanne Dibble

-A good club treasurer will have these 8 characteristics:
+A good club treasurer will: